fl4p/fugu-mppt-firmware/README.md

 I'd consider the current state of this software as usable.
 However, a lot of things (WiFi, charging parameters) are hard-coded.
 ADC filtering and control loop speed depend on the quality of measurements (noise, outliers).

-The original FugFugu HW design has some flaws (hall sensor placement after input caps, hall sensor too close to coil, sense wires layout).
+The original Fugu HW design has some flaws (hall sensor placement after input caps, hall sensor too close to coil, sense wires layout).

 Interference increases with power, so we must slow down the control loop to ensure a steady output.
 Otherwise the